RustCrypto/elliptic-curves/wnaf/README.md

 ## ⚠️ Security Warning

-w-NAF scalar multiplications should NOT be used with secret scalar values (i.e. elliptic curve private keys) because they are variable-time and can leak the secret value.
+wNAF scalar multiplications should NOT be used with secret scalar values (i.e. elliptic curve private keys) because they are variable-time and can leak the secret value.

 ## Minimum Supported Rust Version (MSRV) Policy